answerdigital/slack-to-youtube/README.md

 Create an OAuth consent screen.
 If you want others outside your organisation to use it, you'll need to publish the app.

-Create an OAuth client ID (Desktop app or Web application) and set the credentials as the `YOUTUBE_CREDENTIALS` secret:
+Create an OAuth client ID (Web application type) and set the redirect URI to https://your-slack-app.fly.dev.

+Download the credentials and set them as the `YOUTUBE_CREDENTIALS` secret:

 ```bash
 flyctl secrets set "YOUTUBE_CREDENTIALS=$(< credentials.json)"